Series Overview

 type Graph = Map<string, string[]>;

-We need to keep update on the state for every node.
+We need to keep track on the state for every node.

 const state = new Map<string, "unvisited" | "visiting" | "visited">();